What Is Mastering?

 The above image shows a close-up of my original mix (red) side by side with the first master (blue).
 What we see is that, by truncating audio transients we are actually sacrificing audio content that would otherwise have been present.
 The detail displayed in the red wave has been totally lopped off and replaced with something resembling a large square wave.
 Square waves actually introduce odd-ordered harmonics into the signal, which manifests to our ears as rather ugly distortion.

 So it seems to me that we are somewhere close to the old days of ramming final mixes through limiters at the mastering stage simply as a matter of course rather than because the music actually warrants it.
 Indeed, when I suggested to subsequent mastering engineers that I don’t wish to overdo the compression, they still felt inclined to push it somewhat, rather than to err on the side of subtlety.
 It’s curious why this has become the norm, and of course the much discussed “Loudness War” of the 2000s has impacted significantly upon the industry, such that it seems as though a mastering engineer doesn’t feel he is creating value for money unless he is seen to be mastering for “competition volume”, or else tampering with the mix to some significant and obviously noticeable degree.
 But for me, this is not actually the job of a mastering engineer.
 It seems to me that a principled mastering engineer should not be afraid to listen to a mix and decide that nothing needed to be done to it.
 And to that end, their job is done, and they are still every bit as entitled to be paid as if they had actually decided that there were real tonal balance problems that needed to be rectified.
 The mastering engineer is your last line of defence against actual technical problems, not a dude who can make your mixes sound “shit hot”.
-Working under that preconception actually encourages sloppy mixing, because it’s okay – the mastering guy will fix it!
+Working under that preconception actually encourages sloppy mixing, because, hey, don’t worry – the mastering guy will fix it!